nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Add Feature `add`

-The `add` feature allows users to add an item's details to the inventory.
-An item's details is made up of it's name, quantity, location, expiry date (optional), and tags (optional).
+The add feature allows users to add an item's details to the inventory.
+An item's details is made up of a name, quantity, location, expiry date, and tags.

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:**
 An item's name, quantity and location are compulsory fields that must be supplied by the user.
+Expiry date and tags are optional.
 </div>

 #### Actual Implementation